How to write an eBook and publish it

 Things you need to publish an eBook

-• Category – You may be able to choose from broad categories like Fiction or Non-Fiction, or drill down to something super specific like Fiction > Science Fiction > Space Operas.
+- Category – You may be able to choose from broad categories like Fiction or Non-Fiction.
+Or, you could drill down to something super specific like Fiction > Science Fiction > Space Operas.
 Consider picking less popular (but still appropriate) categories for your book to increase its chances of being spotted among the competition.

 Commercial publishers announce (and market) their books before they go on sale to generate advance sales and reviews, or lots of sales the day the book goes live.